kirstvh/BioCCP.jl/README.md

 The number of complete sets of modules to collect *m*        | Probability distribution of the modules *p<sub>vec</sub>*|

-- total number of modules in the design space,
-- the number of modules per design,
-- the number of complete sets of modules to collect, and
-- probability distribution of the modules
    - *When exact probabilities are known:*
       1) Define your custom module probability/abundance vector or load them in the notebook from an external file
    - *When probabilities unknown*:
       1) Assume probabilities to follow Zipf's law, specifying p<sub>max</sub> and p<sub>min</sub>
       2) Assume histogram of probabilities to behave like a bell curve, specifying the mean and variance

+#### Report
-Using this information, a report for sample size determination is created using the [functions](/src/BioCCP.jl) described above.
+Using the inputs, a report for sample size determination is created using the [functions](/src/BioCCP.jl) described above.
 The report contains the following sections:
 - Module probabilities
 - Minimum sample size required
 - Success probability